The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 Foil control spread in Run 3: 0.100 — below the Western-academic Control baseline of 0.167.

 This is the paper's central falsification result: models do not disagree because the content is non-Western.
 They disagree because the epistemological register crosses cultural boundaries.
-The effect is triggered by framing, not by content.
-This single finding inoculates the methodology against the most common lazy critique — that the Atlas results merely reflect training data gaps rather than alignment-induced epistemological flattening.

 3.3 Stimulus Design: Seven Categories (Run 3)